As a business owner or manager, you have a ton of decisions to make.

 Estimated Software: $248/mo (or $2,976 per year)

-I did not include the cost of software like Hubspot, SEMRush, or a social media management software because those will be needed regardless.
+I didn’t include the cost of software like Hubspot, SEMRush, or a social media management software because those will be needed regardless.

-These software programs are essential to successful inbound marketing management.
+These software programs are essential to successfully manage digital marketing.
 For every one you don’t have, you’re shooting yourself in the foot.

 Trust me.
 I did that once or twelve times.